daquintero/voto-main-frontend/src/App/App.md

 of objects, so that upon arrival the higher-level file must check if the required data is available before rendering the nested components that use that data.
-Another example is that a `CardGrid` checks whether there are two or more objects in the array before passing them into the `map` function that generates the cards.
+Another example is that a `BootCardGrid` checks whether there are two or more objects in the array before passing them into the `map` function that generates the cards.